siribillakanti/KLH-CSE-2026-27-TEAM-07-DOCS_SIMILARITY/README.md

 ## Abstract

-DOCS_SIMILARITY is a document similarity analyzer designed to compare large text documents and identify duplicate or highly similar documents.
-The system analyzes common substrings and matching patterns between documents, computes similarity scores, and ranks documents according to their similarity.

-The project uses suffix-based string-processing techniques as its primary algorithmic approach. **Suffix Arrays** and **Longest Common Prefix (LCP) Arrays**, with LCP computation using the **Kasai Algorithm**, are used to analyze common textual segments between documents.

-The system is designed to efficiently process multiple documents and can support applications such as **plagiarism detection, duplicate document identification, and document clustering**.

-The project directly aligns with the DSA-3 course's TextHack framework, where document similarity is mapped to suffix structures.
-The course specifically covers Suffix Arrays, LCP Arrays, and Kasai's Algorithm for document similarity and common-substring analysis.
+DOCS_SIMILARITY is a document similarity analyzer designed to compare multiple large text documents and identify duplicate or highly similar documents.
+The system analyzes common substrings and matching patterns between documents, computes similarity scores, and ranks documents according to their degree of similarity.
+The project uses suffix-based string-processing techniques, particularly Suffix Arrays and Longest Common Prefix (LCP) Arrays, with the Kasai Algorithm used for LCP construction.
+These techniques enable efficient analysis of shared textual content across multiple documents.
+The system is intended for applications such as plagiarism detection, duplicate document identification, and document clustering.
+The approach directly aligns with the DSA-3 TextHack framework, which maps document similarity analysis to suffix structures and includes Suffix Arrays, LCP Arrays, and Kasai's Algorithm in the string-algorithm module.
 ---

+## Objectives

+The main objective of **DOCS_SIMILARITY** is to develop an efficient suffix-based system for analyzing similarity among multiple large text documents.

+### Specific Objectives

+- Compare **multiple text documents** and identify duplicate or highly similar documents.
+- Analyze **common substrings and matching patterns** between documents.
+- Construct and utilize **Suffix Arrays** for efficient string organization and analysis.
+- Construct the **LCP Array using the Kasai Algorithm** to identify common textual segments.
+- Compute **similarity scores** based on shared textual content.
+- **Rank document pairs** according to their similarity scores.
+- Design the system to efficiently handle **large text documents and multiple documents**.
+- Evaluate the **time and space complexity** of the implemented algorithms.
+- Demonstrate applications in **plagiarism detection, duplicate-document identification, and document clustering**.

 ## Literature Grounding

 | Research Article | What it did / Method | Key Finding & Conclusion | Relevance to DOCS_SIMILARITY |